SOCIAL WORK AND NURSING INTER-PROFESSIONAL EDUCATION PROJECT

 The purposes of this project are to:

-WHO: Social work students who are interested in working in hospitals or other healthcare settings with children and families.
-This opportunity is for advanced standing or second year students.
+WHO: Advanced standing or second year social work students interested in working in hospitals or other healthcare settings with children and families.
+Applicants must have at least a 3.0 GPA to qualify for the program.

 Seminar Topics Will Include:

 - Social Determinants of Health and Health Disparities

 - Treatment Planning

 - Discharge Planning

 - Intersection of Physical and Psychosocial Issues for Children and Families